adidas/api-guidelines/protocol/use-appropriate-status-codes.md

 # Use Appropriate Status Codes
-Every API MUST use the appropriate [HTTP Status Codes](https://github.com/for-GET/know-your-http-well/blob/master/status-codes.md) to communicate the result of a request operation.
+Every API **MUST** use the appropriate [HTTP Status Codes](https://github.com/for-GET/know-your-http-well/blob/master/status-codes.md) to communicate the result of a request operation.

-Every API designer, implementer and consumer MUST understand the semantic of the HTTP Status Code she is using.
+Every API designer, implementer and consumer **MUST** understand the semantic of the HTTP Status Code she is using.

-At a minimum everyone MUST be familiar with the semantics of ["Common" HTTP Status Codes](https://github.com/for-GET/know-your-http-well/blob/master/status-codes.md#common).
+At a minimum everyone **MUST** be familiar with the semantics of ["Common" HTTP Status Codes](https://github.com/for-GET/know-your-http-well/blob/master/status-codes.md#common).

 ---

-#### Example
+#### Example: Use Codes 4xx or 5xx to Communicate Errors
 A request:

 ```